 Does your vent pipe look clean?
 If so, you might have a blockage somewhere between your sink and the toilet.
 A partial blockage would still allow water to drain and flow through your pipes, but you’ll hear a gurgling sound as water rushes over the clog.

 To fix the racket, give your sink and toilet a good plunging.
-If that doesn’t work, you might need a snake or an auger to get the job done.
+If that doesn’t work, our drain clog services can clear stubborn blockages with a snake or auger.
 A mixture of hot water, vinegar, and baking soda can also send certain kinds of clogs packing.

 Resist the temptation to dump chemical drain cleaner down your drains.
 They don’t always work; even worse, they can wreck your pipes.